-His firm operated in Los Angeles, California, until 2005, when they moved it to Darien, Connecticut and later to Westport, Connecticut.
+His firm operated in Los Angeles, California, until 2005, when they moved to Darien, Connecticut, and later to Westport, Connecticut.

-He is married to Lauren Schiff, and together they have 3 children.
+He is married to Lauren Schiff, and together they have three children.

 He currently splits his time between Puerto Rico and Connecticut.

 Puerto Rico Move to Save Taxes

 Schiff lives in a gorgeous luxury beachfront home in Puerto Rico.
 He moved to Puerto Rico full-time in 2017 because of the tax benefits and the beautiful weather.
 He encourages Americans to move to Puerto Rico and use it as a tax haven.
 Euro Pacific Asset Management and Euro Pacific Bank are now both based in Puerto Rico.

 The Tax Incentive Code (Act 60), which incorporates tax incentives from 2012 into a single law, became effective in January 2020.
 The legislation provides tax exemptions to businesses and investors that relocate to Puerto Rico.

 Industries that are eligible for the incentives in Act 60 include advertising, education, graphic design, trading companies, health services, legal services, taxes, and accounting, and more.